 Traditional Malay cooking at Lagenda Café in the heart of George Town

 True to its name, the café offers a host of legendary Malay cuisines alongside Oriental and Western-fusion dishes.
-Personally, I prefer heading straight to the main course and skip the appetisers as the main dishes are hearty and I like to keep some room for the yummy desserts.
+Personally, I prefer heading straight to the main course, skipping the appetisers to save room for the yummy desserts.
 If you are in a company of four, start with gado-gado, ideal for sharing.
 "Gado-gado" literally means "mix-mix" in Indonesian and that is how one should enjoy this appetiser.
 Select what you fancy from the platter of deep-fried snacks and blanched vegetables, and mix them well with a generous helping of the spicy peanut sauce.
 Enjoy the vibrant mix of flavours.

 The belalang chicken rendang is also very good.
 The thick fragrant curry owing to the generous use of coconut milk hugely complements the tender chicken and ulam (fresh greens such as winged beans) that accompanied this dish.
-On the congkak board of goodies, you have something green, something spicy, something sour and something crispy – all enjoyed with a serving of warm blue rice.
+On the congkak board of goodies you have something green, something spicy, something sour and something crispy – all enjoyed with a serving of warm blue rice.

 Written and photographed by Adrian Cheah